zaxbux/wn-gmaildriver-plugin/README.md

 ## Requirements

-* A Gmail account (GSuite accounts are supported)
+* A Gmail account.
+Google Workspace (G Suite) accounts are also supported, if your administrator has enabled access.
-* Gmail API credentials
+* Gmail API credentials (see below).

 ## Plugin Settings